 Scope of application of metal detectors

-In recent years, metal detectors have been widely used in military, archaeological, industrial, food and safety detection and other fields.
+In recent years, metal detectors have been widely used in military, archaeological, industrial, food and safety detection, and other fields.
 Based on different application environments, metal detectors usually have different metal detection requirements.
 Among them, the most well-known are hand-held metal detectors and metal security gates.
 They are usually found in high-traffic public places such as airports and stations.
-They have the characteristics of fast scanning speed, simple operation and high sensitivity, so they are often used to detect whether there are weapons, explosives and other dangerous objects in the human body or luggage.
-This ensures safe entry and exit of personnel.
+They have the characteristics of fast scanning speed, simple operation, and high sensitivity, so they are often used to detect whether there are weapons, explosives, and other dangerous objects in the human body or luggage.
+This ensures the safe entry and exit of personnel.